vaishavs/Functional-Programming-CPP/04_Boost.Range/01_intro.md

 ```
 Boost.Range provides compile-time concept-checking classes in ```<boost/range/concepts.hpp>```.
 If the concept fails, it produces undefined behavior at best and silently wrong results at worst.
 The ```BOOST_CONCEPT_ASSERT``` macro is the primary tool for producing early, meaningful errors rather than late, cryptic ones.
 When a concept assertion is added at the beginning of a function template, the compiler checks the concept requirements immediately when it instantiates the function.
 If the requirements are not satisfied, an error pointing at the assertion is produced, with a clear message about which concept was violated.
 Without the assertion, the compiler would proceed into the function body, fail on some specific expression deep inside, and report an error that refers to implementation details rather than the interface contract.

-## Layered architecture in Boost.Range
+## Levels of abstraction in Boost.Range
-Boost.Range employs a layered architecture to progressively abstract over raw iterators, unifying sequence access while preserving performance through thin, composable layers, each building on the one below it.
+Even though the documentation does not advertise Boost.Range as a layered architecture, its design naturally forms layers in a conceptual sense, with increasing levels of abstraction from raw iterators up to generic range‑based algorithms and adaptors.

 ```
 +-----------------------+
 | Utility classes       |